BodenmillerGroup/cookiecutter-jupyter/README.md

 conda env export > environment.yml
 ```

+Also, for sharing your analysis environments, consider containerization tools such as Singularity or Docker.

+This topic was discussed in more detail in [issue #2](https://github.com/BodenmillerGroup/cookiecutter-jupyter/issues/2).

 ### Versioning Jupyter notebooks

 By default, Jupyter notebook files ending with `.ipynb` are not versioned.
 This can be changed anytime by removing the corresponding line from the project's generated [.gitignore file](%7B%7Bcookiecutter.project_dir_name%7D%7D/.gitignore).